The ones who stay behind

 I didn’t get to say it to the old Warrior at X-ray, so I’ll say it to you now…

 It makes no difference if you were a stevedore and never left South Carolina or you were a clerk typist who stayed CONUS when your National Guard unit deployed.
-One thing I can guarantee you is: You were an important part of taking every objective.
+One thing I can guarantee you is: You are an important part of taking every objective.

 Be damn proud you served our flag.

-I salute you Soldier to Soldier.
+I salute you, Soldier to Soldier.

 Fratribus Sine Pari

 Authors note: General David Bar- Jesse (son of Jesse) is commonly referred to as King David.
 The guy with Valley of the Shadow of death speech; the one ending in I will fear no evil.